andrejzg/sympscraper/README.md

 # sympscraper - a lightweight symptom scraper

-**sympscraper** is a Java command line library that allows you to scrape and extract symptom entities from medical web pages.
+**sympscraper** is a Java command line program that allows you to scrape and extract symptom entities from medical web pages.

 ## Example Usage
 **sympscraper** accepts urls with its -u flag.
 Multiple urls can be processed if a file containing them is passed using the -i flag.